Life Insurance in Germany: The Definitive Guide (2025)

 • What even is life insurance?

-• Do I need life insurance?
+• Do I need a life insurance policy?

-• What is term life insurance?
+• What is term life insurance policy?

 • How does it compare to whole life?